Carl Herget Mansion

 The Carl Herget Mansion is a historic house located at 420 Washington Street in Pekin, Illinois.
 The house was built in 1912 for Carl Herget, a businessman and member of one of Pekin's most prominent families.

+Architecture

 Prominent Peoria architectural firm Hewitt & Emerson designed the Classical Revival house; the style was in vogue in the early twentieth century, mainly due to its use at the 1893 Columbian Exposition.
 The front entrance features a full-height porch topped by a pediment and supported by four Corinthian columns and two Corinthian pilasters.
 The entrance itself is flanked by Ionic pilasters and topped by a fanlight and dentillated segmental pediment.
 The south and east sides each feature porches with Doric columns and balustrades.

+There are fourteen rooms, three fireplaces, and a third floor ballroom.

+History

+The house served as the headquarters for Vogel's Inc and its subsidiary, Bird Provision Co in 1961.
+It then became attorney's offices until 1992.
+It later housed a bed and breakfast named Herget House Bed and Breakfast.

 The house was listed on the National Register of Historic Places on August 18, 1992.
+The yard was restored to original landscaping and certified as a National Wildlife Habitat.